vinceimbat/vinceimbat/content/Project.md

 To satisfy that life purpose, you will have to do multiple projects, all of which have individual intentions.
 Each of these projects could require massive amounts of information.

-A key difference between a project and an action is that while [[Individual actions use fewer knowlege]], [[Projects require more complex information than individual actions]].
+A key difference between a project and an action is that while [[individual actions use fewer knowledge]] and [[projects require more complex information than individual actions]].